China–Pakistan Economic Corridor: Coal

-Liquified natural gas
+Liquefied natural gas

 Liquefied natural gas (LNG) projects are also considered vital to CPEC.
 The Chinese government has announced its intention to build a $2.5 billion, 711-kilometre gas pipeline from Gwadar to Nawabshah in the province as part of CPEC.
 The pipeline is designed to be part of the 2,775-kilometre-long Iran–Pakistan gas pipeline, with the 80-kilometre portion between Gwadar and the Iranian border to be connected once sanctions against Tehran are eased.
 Iran has already completed a 900-kilometre portion of the pipeline on its side of the border.

 The Pakistani portion of the pipeline is to be constructed by the state-owned China Petroleum Pipeline Bureau.
 It will be 42 in in diameter and have the capacity to transport 1e9 cuft of liquefied natural gas per day, with an additional 500e6 cuft capacity when the planned offshore LNG terminal is completed.
 The project will not only provide gas exporters with access to the Pakistani market but will also allow China to secure a route for its own imports.

 The project should not be confused with the $2 billion, 1,100-kilometre North-South Pipeline liquefied natural gas pipeline, which is being constructed with Russian assistance between Karachi and Lahore, and is anticipated to be completed by 2018.
 Nor should it be confused with the planned $7.5 billion TAPI Pipeline, a project involving Turkmenistan, Afghanistan, Pakistan, and India.

 Other LNG projects, currently under construction with Chinese assistance and financing, will augment the scope of CPEC but are neither funded by nor officially considered a part of it.
 The 1,223 MW Balloki Power Plant, under construction near Kasur, is being built by China's Harbin Electric Company with financing from China's EXIM Bank.
 In October 2015, Prime Minister Nawaz Sharif also inaugurated the construction of the 1,180 MW Bhikhi Power Plant near Sheikhupura.
 This plant is being jointly constructed by China's Harbin Electric Company and General Electric from the United States.
 It is expected to be Pakistan's most efficient power plant and will provide enough power for an estimated 6 million homes.
 The facility became operational in May 2018.